 - What rules are applicable?
 Rule 14 (Avoiding Contact) should be considered whenever there is contact.
-It applies to all parties and should be noted in a protest involving contact, whether it was broken or resulted in a penalty. - Did either party break one or more rules? - Should exoneration under rule 64.2 (Penalties) be considered? - Rule 43.1(a) and Case 51 instruct a PC that it must exonerate a boat when it is compelled to break a rule by another boat that breaks a rule. - Rule 43 also contains provisions for exonerating a boat that broke a rule while entitled to mark-room or while rounding a mark on her proper course.
+It applies to all parties and should be noted in a protest involving contact, whether it was broken or resulted in a penalty. - Did either party break one or more rules? - Should exoneration be considered under rule 60.5(c)(1) (Protest Decisions)? - Rule 43.1(a) says when a boat has compelled another boat to break a rule, the other boat is exonerated for her breach.
+Case 51 instructs a PC that it must exonerate a boat in that situation. - Rule 43 also contains provisions for exonerating a boat that broke a rule while entitled to mark-room or while rounding a mark on her proper course.